MaxHalford/maxhalford.github.io/content/blog/sympy-doctests.md

 ```

 Now we have everything we need to write pretty unit tests.
 The first case is a differencer which does nothing.
 Here I'll use [backshift notation](https://www.wikiwand.com/en/Lag_operator) to describe lag operations.
-I'll actually reproduce the [examples](https://otexts.com/fpp2/backshift.html) given in Rob J. Hyndman and George Athanasopoulos in their [*Forecasting: Principles and Practice*](https://otexts.com/fpp2/) textbook.
+I'll actually reproduce the [examples](https://otexts.com/fpp2/backshift.html) Rob J. Hyndman and George Athanasopoulos provide in their [*Forecasting: Principles and Practice*](https://otexts.com/fpp2/) textbook.

 $$(1 - B)^0 = 1$$